|

 Anglo-Saxon Devotional Material and Hymnography:

-Contains the pre-Conquest poems Genesis A & B, Exodus,
+poems Genesis A & B, Exodus, Daniel, and Christ and Satan,

 translation, 1916. --- OMACL